 - What do you think of Lorde's and hooks' propositions on anger and rage as something useful and productive?
 How do they each define anger and rage? - Do you think anger or rage can be used productively for social change? - Are there any specific issues that come to mind?
-(Give examples of issues that you are personally interested in) - You must also utilize at least one, if not more, conceptualizations of race/ racialization/ race politics from the readings.
-In doing so you should cite particular theorists whose concepts you are applying to your analysis. - You must cite all sources (Author Date, Page #) in the text and provide a list of sources on the last page.
+(Give examples of issues that you are personally interested in)

+You must cite all sources (Author, Page #) in the text and provide a list of sources on the last page.
-8 points for your reflection (part 1)

-5 points for explanation on concept / theory (part 2) and

-5 points for application of concept / theory to your example.

-2 points for grammar, punctuation, citation of sources, etc.
+- 8 points for your reflection - 5 points for explanation on concepts / theories - 5 points for application of concepts / theories to your example. - 2 points for grammar, punctuation, citation of sources, etc.